Interior decorating in the Tuscan style

 First of all, the main uniting theme is the respect for natural decorating materials.
 Most Tuscan interiors make generous use of wood and stone.
 The woods are normally of oak, chestnut or cherry, and they are usually characterized by a dull wax finish.
 It is rather rare to see a shiny mahogany piece of furniture or dining room table.
 Instead, you will see natural colored pieces that have darkened over time and usage.
 The maximum treatment given to these pieces is to occasionally pass them over with a slightly tinted liquid wax that is quickly absorbed leaving the wood with a rich and velvety finish.

 Another feature of interior decorating Tuscan style is the use of natural colors in the basic decorating schemes.
 All of the colors used evoke images of the harmony of the home in relation to nature.
-Starting with the colors used for the walls, these are normally a stark white the make a wonderful contrasting background to the rich woods of the furniture or to the stone accents.
+Starting with the colors used for the walls, these are normally a stark white that make a wonderful contrasting background to the rich woods of the furniture or to the stone accents.
 Other colors that are often used in more sophisticated decorating solutions are tones of burnished orange or light terra cotta.
 These colors recall the earth of the Tuscan hills and they complement the rich tones of wood.

 The furniture used in Tuscan style interior decorating draws heavily on the past.
 This does not mean that one needs to have a home filled with antiques.
 Rather it means that one makes heavy use of pieces constructed using the criteria of the past, although a few period pieces are always well represented.
 In Tuscany, furniture inspired by tradition continues to be manufactured by present-day artisans who take pride in replicating the styles of the past.
-Thus, one can find wooden tables of all sizes and shapes, or the traditional country chairs with the woven straw seats, or the cabinets used to store tableware or collections of porcelain, Iron headboards for beds continue to be produced, as are stone and iron tables, or iron chairs with soft cushions covered with natural fabrics.
+Thus, one can find wooden tables of all sizes and shapes, or the traditional country chairs with the woven straw seats, or the cabinets used to store tableware or collections of porcelain, iron headboards for beds continue to be produced, as are stone and iron tables, or iron chairs with soft cushions covered with natural fabrics.